songzhenhe/tectoplot/README.md

 What does tectoplot do?
 -----------------------

-Here's an example tectoplot command that plots seismicity and volcanoes in Guatemala.
+Here's a simple tectoplot command that plots seismicity and volcanoes in Guatemala.

 ```proto
 tectoplot -r GT -t -tmult -tsl -z -vc -legend onmap -o Guatemala